 Women have higher concentrations of the female hormones, oestrogen, progesterone, and less testosterone while in men it is the reverse.

-PCOS distorts this balance giving women much lower female hormones and an elevated level of male hormone in the blood stream.
+PCOS distorts this balance giving women much lower female hormones and an elevated level of male hormone in the bloodstream.
 This elevated level of male hormones leads to a variety of issues that characterize PCOS.

-Polycystic ovarian syndrome is a syndrome and is characterized by three main factors
+The polycystic ovarian syndrome is a syndrome and is characterized by three main factors

 - Cysts in your ovaries,